ttu/ttu.github.io/_posts/2022-3-25-logging-what-why-how.md

 **Monitoring** is an essential practice for **ensuring the reliability and performance of applications**.
 It tells you how your application is behaving by continuously gathering and analyzing data about its behavior and health.
 With monitoring, you can **detect issues early**, prevent downtime, and optimize resource utilization.

-Logging is also an useful tool for tracking application behavior and collecting statistics, but it's important to note that it only covers a limited range of functionality.
+Logging is also a useful tool for tracking application behavior and collecting statistics, but it's important to note that it only covers a limited range of functionality.
 E.g. Logs (formerly LogTail) has functionality to provide [alerts](https://betterstack.com/docs/logs/dashboards/alerts/) from specific log conditions.

 To achieve comprehensive monitoring and analytics, it's recommended to use additional services such as Datadog, New Relic, or Google Analytics.